4-Week Class -- $70 Class Fee

 The Bodhisattva Path meets once a week for four weeks.
 Each meeting lasts 90 minutes and includes instruction, meditation practice, and time for Q & A. Currently classes are hybrid, i.e. they are simultaneously taught in-person and on Zoom.
 After the class ends, a weekly follow-up meeting will be offered at no cost to answer your questions.

 John Blackburn, Ph.D., has practiced meditation for over fifty years, practicing intensively with teachers in the Vipassana, Zen, and Dzogchen traditions.
+For many years he served as chair of the Board of Directors for Southern Dharma Retreat Center in Spring Creek, NC.

 Miscellaneous Class Related